renzmann/renzmann.github.io/content/posts/poor_mans_dbt/index.md

-that simple tools can be efficient and reliable, and avoid the overhead of learning, installing, configuring, and inevitably debugging something more complex.[^2] Ultimately, I wanted to hand this project off in such a way that any of my teammates could maintain it if I was unavailable, so it has to be short, and stick to the tools I know they have installed.
+that simple tools can be efficient and reliable, and avoid the overhead of learning, installing, configuring, and inevitably debugging something more complex.[^2] Ultimately, I wanted to hand this project off in such a way that any of my teammates could maintain it if I was unavailable, so it had to be short, and stick to the tools I know they will always have installed.

 Our goal is to produce an Excel file for executive consumption that has a meaningful summary of some data pulled out of our analytics warehouse.
 Overall,